cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 ### VMware Horizon and Workspace ONE requirements

-The following minimum versions are necessary to support the new Teams client:
+The following minimum versions are necessary to support the new Outlook for Windows:

 - Horizon 8 2111 ESB (8.4)